Ilnicki010/support-local-businesses-app/README.md

 ## todo

 ### core features:

-- [ ] The selected specific place should ping different endpoint (high priority)
+- [ ] Would be really cool if, after you submit your email address, that button turns green and from "Support" to "Supported!"
 - [x] Integrate map
 - [ ] Clam your business/Add campaign - link to Airtable form
 - [x] Integrate airtable with support the business form